zartuhanu/csv-txt-uploader/README.md

 provided credentials are appended to `server/logins.log` along with the login time.
 No login information is persisted between visits.

+Templates are stored in a PostgreSQL table (default `templates`) with two
-Templates live in `server/templates` as CSV files.
-The first row defines the expected headers.
-When a user uploads a file, they can choose one of these CSV files as the template and the server will validate that the uploaded data matches the column structure and inferred data types from the template.
+columns: `name` (the template name) and `content` which contains the CSV definition.
+The first row of each CSV defines the expected headers.
+When a user uploads a file, they choose one of these templates and the server validates that the uploaded data matches the column structure and inferred data types.
+Set the `TEMPLATES_TABLE` environment variable if your templates live in a differently named table.

+The backend loads all templates from the database when it starts.
+It exposes two
+endpoints:

+* `GET /templates` — return the list of template names
+* `GET /templates/<name>` — return the schema for a single template

 ## PostgreSQL setup